dvloperSarthak/dvloperSarthak/README.md

 <br/>

-The 3D city and the GitHub City link in section `04` already work with zero setup.
+The 3D city and the GitHub City link in the **3D Contribution City** section already work with zero setup.
 These three extra widgets need to render from **your own** commit data and commit files back to your repo, so GitHub requires them to run as Actions inside `dvloperSarthak/dvloperSarthak` (not something I can generate remotely).
 It's a 5-minute, one-time setup each:

 **1. 3D contribution graph** — create `.github/workflows/3d-contrib.yml`: